miking-lang/miking-benchmarks/README.md

 tags = ["short"]
 data = "[1,3,2]"
 ```
-This configuration will be shared for all experiments under `sort` (including `sort/insertsort/mcore/insertsort.mc` from above).
+This configuration will be shared for all experiments in subdirectories of `sort` (including `sort/insertsort/mcore/insertsort.mc` from above).

 ### Runtimes